somin48/4413pj/README.md

   ```
   npm run dev
   ```
-- Open the provided local URL (e.g., `http://localhost:5173`) in a browser.
+- Open the provided local URL (`http://localhost:5173`) in a browser.
+Make sure your port is not in use.

 ### 4. Set Up the Admin Panel (If Applicable)
 - Navigate to the `admin` folder: